waitingkuo/docker/docs/sources/api/docker_remote_api.rst

    **New!** This endpoint now returns build status as json stream.
 In case of a build error, it returns the exit status of the failed command.

+   **Removed** When building a github repo, you can't let the server to the git clone for you.
+Please clone locally and build using context.

 v1.7